Home Page FAQ

 There are two types of pu-erh — raw pu-erh (sheng pu-erh 生普洱) and ripe pu-erh (shou pu-erh 熟普洱).
 Farmers often make these teas from Camellia Sinensis Var.
 Assamica - a broad-leaf tea plant that is native to Yunnan, China.
 Both sheng and shou pu-erh come from the same raw product — Mao Cha.
 Then, farmers process raw pu-erh similarly to green tea and compress it into cakes they age, often for many years.
 It is refreshing and slightly bitter at first.
 As it ages, the taste gets transformed.
 The bitterness goes away, and the flavor becomes more rounded.

-Ripe pu-erh, on the other hand, goes through a process called "wet-piling", which ferments the tea.
-Ripe pu-erh usually doesn't go through a long aging process.
+Ripe pu-erh, on the other hand, goes through a process called "wet-piling", which ferments the tea, and while it can be consumed young, it also benefits from aging.
 The taste of this fermented tea from China is often robust and intense yet mellow and smooth.

 Pu-erh tea caffeine content is often (but not necessarily) high compared to other types of tea.
 However, it's still far less than a cup of coffee.
 When drinking this fermented tea from China, you will feel alert and productive, yet without the jittery feeling and caffeine crash that coffee gives you.